azravaroll/Point-by-point-illuminance-map/README.md

 # Point-by-point-illuminance-map
-The interactive map we developed for the company over the long term
+The interactive map we developed for the company over the long term (HE_GURES)